AJWyman1/us_weather/README.md

 The code for this graph can be found under:

     graph_records

+To create this graph I created masks for the dataframes to look at when the current year matched the year of the record.
+Due to the missing data in the Chicago dataset I also added another comparison to compare the actual high and lows to the record high and lows.
+I applied the same strategy of comparing actual to the record to obtain the number of days of record rainfall.
+However, with just that mask LA had a surprising number of "rainfall record", I looked further into this and saw quite a few instances of 0" as the record precipitation.
+With that in mind I added a check to see if the record precipitation was not zero.

 # Weekly Averages
 After seeing the number of records set in the timespan of the dataset I wanted to look at each city closer and see how different 2014-2015 was when compared to the average year in the city.